StefFrustagli/sfrustagli-freelance-journalist/README.md

 * It's essential and easy to navigate;

-* It lists my contact information;
+* It lists my contact information and social media accounts;

 * It features a distinctive llustration to attract viewers' attention.